Onna-musha

 is a term referring to female warriors in pre-modern Japan, who were members of the bushi (warrior) class.
-They were trained in the use of weapons to protect their household, family, and honour in times of war; many of them fought in battle alongside samurai men.
+They were trained in the use of weapons to protect their household, family, and honour in times of war; some of them fought in battle alongside samurai men.
 Onna-musha also have an important presence in Japanese literature, with Tomoe Gozen and Hangaku Gozen being famous and influential examples.